dominickjay/dominickjay.com/src/365albums/the-above-code-orange.md

 ---
-title: "#27.
-The Above - Code Orange"
+title: "The Above - Code Orange"
 metaDesc: 'Day 27 of my album-a-day mini-project'
 date: 2023-12-06
 albumTitle: The Above